Perspectival Knowledge in PSOA RuleML: Representation, Model Theory, and Translation: Foundations of PSOA Knowledge Representation

-Let us now proceed to rules (implications): they can use non-ground versions of all four of the psoa descriptors anywhere in their conclusion (head) and condition (body) atoms.
-We will focus on the unusual cases of dependent slots, \texttt{...+>...}, in {\tt (R1)}, and independent tuples, \texttt{-[...]}, in {\tt (R2)}.
+Let us now proceed to rules (in particular, implications): they can use non-ground versions of all four of the psoa descriptors anywhere in their conclusion (head) and condition (body) atoms.
+We will highlight the unusual cases of dependent slots, \texttt{...+>...}, in {\tt (R1)}, and independent tuples, \texttt{-[...]}, in {\tt (R2)}.